Anduin2017/AnduinOS-Docs/Install/Install-Input-Method.md

 * If you choose `Japanese` as the default language, the installer will install [ibus-anthy](https://github.com/phuang/ibus-anthy) for you.
 * You can also install your own `ibus` input method engine.
 For example, `ibus-rime`.

+???
+Tip "Why doesn't AnduinOS embed Rime input method by default?"

+    Rime is a powerful input method engine that supports multiple languages and input methods.
+It is widely used in China.
+However, Rime is not included in AnduinOS by default because not all users who use AnduinOS need Chinese input methods.
+Therefore, we recommend users who need Chinese input methods to install Rime manually.

+    If you don't prefer Rime, you can use other input methods like `ibus-libpinyin`.

 The dependency graph is as follows:

 ```mermaid